OS2mo/os2mo/docs/operation/auth.rst

   force_https = true
   sp_domain = "domain.com"

-If the IdP is ADFS, the following configuration needs to be set.
-ADFS URL encodes SAML data as lowercase, whereas Python's ``urllib`` encodes as uppercase.
-This results in a signature verification mismatch, so this parameter forces ``urllib`` to match ADFS's encoding:
+On Logout-responses ADFS URL-encodes the SAML data as lowercase, whereas ``urllib`` in Python URL-encodes as uppercase, which can cause a signature verification mismatch.
+To account for this a setting exists to override Python's default handling.
+This override is **active** by default, as the most common IdP we encounter is ADFS.
+In case we're working with a non-ADFS IdP, causing signature verification mismatch errors on logout, the override can be disabled with the following:

 .. code-block:: toml

   [saml_sso]
-  lowercase_urlencoding = true
+  lowercase_urlencoding = false

 OS2mo currently does not depend on any attributes from the IdP, apart from the NameID which is used as the identifier for the logged in user in the upper